abisop/nuttx-docs/en/components/filesystem/smartfs.md

 status to maintain level wearing.

-Garbage collection is performed by identifying the erase block with the most "released" sectors (those that were previously allocated but no longer being used) and moving all still-active sectors to a different erase block.
-Then the now "vacant" erase block is erased, thus changing a group of released sectors into free sectors.
-This may occur several times depending on the number of released sectors on the volume such that better "wear leveling" is achieved.
+Garbage collection is performed by identifying the erase block with the most \"released\" sectors (those that were previously allocated but no longer being used) and moving all still-active sectors to a different erase block.
+Then the now \"vacant\" erase block is erased, thus changing a group of released sectors into free sectors.
+This may occur several times depending on the number of released sectors on the volume such that better \"wear leveling\" is achieved.

-Standard MTD block layer functions are provided for block read, block write, etc. so that system utilities such as the "dd" command can be used, however, all SMART operations are performed using SMART specific ioctl codes to perform sector allocate, sector release, sector write, etc.
+Standard MTD block layer functions are provided for block read, block write, etc. so that system utilities such as the \"dd\" command can be used, however, all SMART operations are performed using SMART specific ioctl codes to perform sector allocate, sector release, sector write, etc.